 - We have virtual information session covering all you need to know about scholarships and financial aid.
 Watch it here.

-The additional expenses in addition to tuition and general living costs vary per programme and may include:
+The additional expenses in addition to tuition and general living costs (see below) vary per programme and may include:

 - Study materials such as books, readers and business cases